Bonidia/BioAutoML-FAST/README.md

 **2 - Preparing the virtual environment**

-With uv installed, inside the folder use following command to syncronize the virtual environment with the necessary dependencies:
+With uv installed, inside the folder use following command to synchronize the virtual environment with the necessary dependencies:

 ```sh
 uv sync